microsoft/Mastering-the-Marketplace/docs/saas/tech-topics.md

 This module introduces the SaaS Client Library for .NET developer who want to work with the SaaS APIs at a level of abstraction above the REST level.
 The client library is a fully functional .NET package that you can install and use in your applications, and you’ll see how to do just that.

-This video shows a sample command line application that can talk to the client library API and the code is available on the repository.

 - 00:00 – [Overview](https://www.youtube.com/watch?v=uihNXaDBXVQ&t=0s)
 - 00:37 - [Introducing the client library](https://www.youtube.com/watch?v=uihNXaDBXVQ&t=37s)
 - 03:05 - [A simple application](https://www.youtube.com/watch?v=uihNXaDBXVQ&t=185s)